DataDriven 150

 - The Org Chart in Numbers - hard - Headcount by department, sliced by quarter.
 Every seat accounted for.

-- Model Accuracy Drift - hard - Accuracy used to be higher.
+- Then and Now - hard - Accuracy used to be higher.

 - The Dominant Signal - easy - Hottest items in the transaction log.
 Ties included.